-SquisherJoy Tip: Update Templates After Changing Beam Properties
+MicroTester LT Tip: Update Templates After Changing Beam Properties

 It is important to update the beam properties after replacing a microbeam.
 The beam properties are stored in the test template along with the test protocol and other equipment settings.
-In order for these updated beam properties to be automatically used the next time you start a new test using the same template, you should save these settings to a new template using "Save As Template" from the File menu.
+For these updated beam properties to be automatically used the next time you start a new test using the same template, you should save these settings to a new template using "Save As Template" from the File menu.